adamroach/heapspurs/README.md

 * A global variable in the Data Segment

 The first thing you'll need to do is get the address of an object that you think should be deallocated but isn't.
-There are several ways you might discover this (e.g., from your debugger or from the `--search` flag described below), but the simplest my be simply printing it out:
+There are several ways you might discover this (e.g., from your debugger or from the `--search` flag described below), but the simplest may be simply printing it out:

 ```go
 fmt.Printf("%T address: 0x%x\n", object, unsafe.Pointer(object))